 In June last year, Conservation Today ran a one day public conference – The Open Ground – to raise awareness of issues around biodiversity.
-Rather bravely I thought, the event aimed to provoke discussion by combining a range of scientific and artistic perspectives.
+The event aimed to provoke discussion by combining a range of scientific and artistic perspectives.

 As Emma says, The Open Ground itself is something of an exercise in diversity.
-The panelists range from academic to activist, and include some well known public faces such as the scientist and TV presenter Armand Leroi, and the prize-winning poet and Charles Darwin descendant Ruth Padel.
+As such, the panelists range from academic to activist, and include well known public faces such as the scientist and TV presenter Armand Leroi, and the prize-winning poet and Charles Darwin descendant Ruth Padel.

-The proceedings are split into three sessions, each comprising three speaker presentations followed by a panel discussion with audience Q&A. The sound can be streamed by pressing the arrow on the player, or downloaded from the link below each player.
-Without the speakers’ slides, some of the audio isn’t going to make sense; but for the most part it does, and as some of the most interesting discussion comes in the panel sessions, it’s less of a deal.
+The proceedings are split into three sessions, each comprising three speaker presentations followed by a panel discussion with audience Q&A. Without the speakers’ slides, some of the audio isn’t going to make sense; but for the most part it does, and much of the most interesting discussion comes in the panel sessions.

 Introduction by Will Pearse (Conservation Today)